fauxtix/BlazorFluentUI_FL/README.md

 ## Work in Progress

 Please note that this project is currently a work in progress.
-While it provides basic functionality for recipe search and access to the Edaman API, it is expected to evolve over time.
+While it provides basic functionality for recipe search and access to the Edaman and Youtube APIs, it is expected to evolve over time.

 ### Future Enhancements